• Skip to primary navigation

 ❓ FAQs

-Do you need to soak brussels sprouts before cooking?
+Do you need to soak Brussels sprouts before cooking?

 It's not necessary to soak the Brussels sprouts before cooking, for this particular recipe.
 Make sure you use small bright green Brussels sprouts, for the best texture and flavour.